anthonylhill/PiLoader/README.md

 ### Side View Showing USB Power Connection to Raspberry Pi Running the Card Stack
 ![Side View](photos/Side.jpg "Side View")

 So I’ve designed and built a PCB Raspberry PiZero W loader card that’s format compatible with the MC and  inserts in the middle of the Membership card’s two card stack.
-That maintains the look and feel of the MC while allowing just thin power cable as the only hookup to the MC.
+That maintains the look and feel of the MC while allowing just a thin 5V power cable as the only hookup to the MC.
 The built-in Pi Zero contains my complete 1802 development environment (editor & A18 & source files) interfaced with a few simple scripts to the 1802 itself.

 And the best part is that it's all 100% accessible via WiFi from any PC or laptop running SSH.
 Alternatively you can attach a USB keyboard and HDMI (or composite video monitor) for local programming and control.